CatoAntonsen/MMM-MotionEye/README.md

 Configuration option | Comment | Default
 ---|---|---
-url | Video Streaming URL.<br><br>You find it in <i>Motion Eye</i> in the <i>Video Streaming Section</i> under <i>Usefull URLs</i> by by clicking the <i>Streaming URL</i> link.<br><br>It should look something like this: `http://motioneye:8081` (probably an IP instead of hostname) | No default
-autoHide | If you want the camera to only be visible on the mirror when there is motion, set this to true.
+id | If you have multiple instances of this module and turned on autoHide, then this value has to match the Web Hook url in Motion Eye.
+You can use same id on many instances if you want. | N/A url | Video Streaming URL.<br><br>You find it in <i>Motion Eye</i> in the <i>Video Streaming Section</i> under <i>Usefull URLs</i> by by clicking the <i>Streaming URL</i> link.<br><br>It should look something like this: `http://motioneye:8081` (probably an IP instead of hostname) | No default autoHide | If you want the camera to only be visible on the mirror when there is motion, set this to true.
 You will then have to enable "Call a Web Hook" in Motion Eye under the Motion Notifications section: <br><br> - Web Hook URL: <b>[http://URL of your mirror]/motioneye</b>.
-Example: http://192.168.1.11:8080/motioneye<br> - HTTP Method: <b>GET</b><br><br>Remember to update IP white list to enable access from your Motion Eye box.|false autoHideDelay|If autoHide is enabled you can decide how long to wait before hiding the camera|60000 (60 seconds) width|Width of camera image.
+Example: http://192.168.1.11:8080/motioneye or http://192.168.1.11:8080/motioneye/id if you have multiple instances of this module<br> - HTTP Method: <b>GET</b><br><br>Remember to update IP white list to enable access from your Motion Eye box.|false autoHideDelay|If autoHide is enabled you can decide how long to wait before hiding the camera|60000 (60 seconds) width|Width of camera image.
 You have to try out what fits YOUR monitor | 400px debug|Show messages in the log|false